Chemical castration: United Kingdom

 In the United Kingdom, computer scientist Alan Turing, famous for his contributions to mathematics and computer science, pleaded guilty in 1952 to a charge of gross indecency for engaging in homosexual acts and accepted chemical castration as a term of his probation, thus avoiding imprisonment.
 At the time, homosexual acts between males were illegal and homosexual orientation was widely considered to be a mental illness that could be treated with chemical castration.
 Turing experienced side effects such as gynecomastia (breast enlargement) and bloating of the physique.
 He died two years later, with the inquest returning a verdict of suicide.
 In 2009 British Prime Minister Gordon Brown issued a public apology for the "appalling" treatment of Turing after an online petition gained 30,000 signatures and international recognition.
 He was given a posthumous Royal Pardon in December 2013.

-A law allowing voluntary chemical castration was created in the UK in 2007 by then home secretary John Reid.
+A three year trial of voluntary chemical castration was introduced in the UK in 2007 by then home secretary John Reid.

 On April 30, 2010, a 30-year-old man in the United Kingdom found guilty of attempting to murder a 60-year-old woman in order to abduct and rape her two granddaughters (aged eight and two) agreed to undergo chemical castration as part of the terms of his sentence.
 He was jailed for a minimum of 10 years at the High Court in Glasgow.